-Give the name and SOCIAL SECURITY number of:

-The individual

-The actual owner of the account or, if combined funds, the first individual on the account 1

-The minor 2

-The grantor-trustee 1

-The actual owner 1

-The owner3

-Give the name and

-this type of count: EMPLOYER IDENTIFICATION number of: 6.
-A valid trust, estate, or pension trust Legal entity (Do not furnish the identification number of the personal representative or trustee unless the legal entity itself is not designated in thaccount title.)
-4 7.
+Give the name and For this type of SOCIAL SECURITY account: number of: 1.
+Individual The individual 2.
+Two or more The actual owner of individuals (joint the account or, if combined funds, the account) first individual on the account1 The minor 3.
+Custodian account of a minor (Uniform Gift to Minors Act) The grantor-trustee1 4. a.
+The usual revocable savings trust (grantor is also trustee) b.
+So-called trust The actual owner1 account that is not a legal or valid trust under state law 5.
+Sole proprietorship The owner Give the name and For this type of EMPLOYER account: IDENTIFICATION number of: 6.
+A valid trust, Legal entity (Do not furnish the idenestate, or tification number of pension trust the personal representative or trustee unless the legal entity itself is not designated in the account title.)4 7.
 Corporate The corporation 8.
-Association, club, religious, charitable, educational, or other tax-exempt organization The organization 9.
+Association, club, The organization religious, charitable, educational, or other tax-exempt organization 9.
 Partnership The partnership 10.
-A broker or registered nominee The broker or nominee 11.
-Account with the The public entity
+A broker or The broker or registered nominee nominee